m-albalushi/moviezone-app/README.md

-# Run and deploy your AI Studio app
+# Run and deploy Moviezone  app

+I built this solo as a personal project to learn Supabase, PostgreSQL, and front-end integration Typescript React js

 This contains everything you need to run your app locally.